 The 2007 business meeting was held in New Orleans on November 17, 2007, in conjunction with the AAASS meeting of November 15-18.
 Similar business meetings were held in Philadelphia PA on November 21, 2008, in conjunction with the AAASS meeting of November 20-23; and Boston MA on November 13, 2009, in conjunction with the AAASS meeting of November 12-15.
 We participated in the First Central Europeanists reception at the Philadelphia AAASS in 2008, where SRS members were able to meet others interested in the “Lands in Between” and to publicize the SRS.
 Another new venture was the presentation of the First 2009 SRS Graduate Student Essay Prize to Roland Clark (History, University of Pittsburgh) at Boston.
 Margaret Beissinger (Folklore, Princeton University) was chair of the selection committee.

 Irina Livezeanu (History, University of Pittsburgh) was elected President for 2010-2014, with Bill Crowther (Political Science, University of North Carolina/Greensboro) as Vice-President.
 When Jim Augerot retired as Treasurer in the fall of 2010, Bill was persuaded to replace him and Lavinia Stan (Political Science, St. Francis Xavier University, Canada) was chosen as Vice-President.
-In the same year, Ashby Crowder (University of Maryland) was persuaded to take over as the website guru.
+In the same year, Ashby Crowder (University of Maryland) took over as the website guru.
 In 2011, Roland Clark became the Newsletter Editor and, beginning with Vol. 34 (2011), the newsletter was published electronically which allowed us to expand the size and use improved graphics.
 In 2013, Lara McLaughlin (independent scholar) became our web site manager.

 We added a graduate student representative to the National Board for the first time in 2010 in the person of Ashby Crowder.
 He was succeeded by Catherine Hansen (Princeton University) in 2011.

-Livezeanu’s tenure has been a torrent of innovations and activities.
 In the summer of 2010, a brand new, redesigned SRS website was launched at http://www.society4romanianstudies.org.
 Ashby Crowder, who had agreed to edit the site, also set up and handled our new Facebook page.
 We presented the second Graduate Student Essay Prize to Anca Mândru (University of Illinois) in 2010; Margaret Beissinger was chair of the selection committee.
 This prize was announced at the annual business meeting in Los Angeles CA on November 19, 2010, held in conjunction with the ASEEES meeting of November 18-21.
 At the same meeting, Jim Augerot was recognized for his long service to the SRS.